 And will you ever get a chance to relax yourself?

-You will if you focus on what’s really necessary.
-Here’s a list of steps to get your home ready — and take the stress out of hosting.
+You will if you focus on what's really necessary.
+Here are six steps to get your home ready — and take the stress out of hosting.

 If you run short of time, bag up the clutter and store it in car trunks, basements, and out-of-the-way closets.
 Sort and arrange after your guests depart.